dvreeze/try-scalameta/README.rst

 "scalameta contributions" (also part of the *scalameta* artifact), for safe tree comparisons.

-The (general) Tree query API of scalameta is a bit minimal, offering functions such as *collect* (or "custom traversal support").
-Function *collect* (in "XPath terms") not only returns matching descendant tree nodes, but also the matching descendants of the descendants, etc. Object *contrib.TreeOps* improves on that, but we do not need to stop there.
+The (general) Tree query API of scalameta is a bit minimal, offering functions such as *collect* (or "custom traversal support" if more fine-grained control is needed than *collect* and friends offer).
+Function *collect* not only returns matching descendant tree nodes (in "XPath terms"), but also the matching descendants of the descendants, etc. Object *contrib.TreeOps* improves on the minimal query API, but we do not need to stop there.
 Hence the creation of *QuerySupport* in this project.
 It is also inspired by XPath axes, but also offers methods to return only topmost descendant(-or-self) nodes, which is very often what is desired.
-Of course the scalameta Tree API also offers "specialized" query methods, for finding statements etc.
-Program *ShowSourceContents* uses both the latter specialized query methods and those in *QuerySupport*.
+Of course the scalameta Tree API also offers "specialized" query methods, for finding statements etc. Program *ShowSourceContents* uses both the latter specialized query methods and those in *QuerySupport*.

-Nevertheless, program *ShowSourceContents* shows how we can use ad-hoc Ammonite REPL sessions that offer "custom views" of code bases, in terms of program structure without knowing any context/ semantics.
+Nevertheless, program *ShowSourceContents* shows how we can use ad-hoc Ammonite REPL sessions that offer "custom views" of code bases, in terms of program structure, without knowing any context/ semantics.
 This could be very helpful in getting a grip on very large code bases, and on how their parts "hang together".